PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Measure can then move to that position as though it were a standard sample changer position.

+>>> setup_dae_bsalignment()
+Setup Larmor for bsalignment
+>>> measure("Beam stop", frames=300, dae_fixed=True)
+Using the following Sample Parameters
+Geometry=Flat Plate
+Width=10
+Height=10
+Thickness=1.0
+Measuring Beam stop_SANS for 300 frames
+>>> measure("Beam stop", frames=300)
+Setup Larmor for event
+Using the following Sample Parameters
+Geometry=Flat Plate
+Width=10
+Height=10
+Thickness=1.0
+Measuring Beam stop_SANS for 300 frames

+By default, when taking a sans measurement, the `measure` function puts the instrument in event mode.
+Similarly, trans measurements are always in transmission mode.
+Setting the dae_fixed property to `True` ignores the default mode and maintains whatever mode the instrument is currently in.

 Automated script checking
 =========================